WHY AND WHERE TO USE THE M-VAC™

-1 - Why would I use the M-Vac® instead of swabs or taping?
+1 - Why would I use the M-Vac™ instead of, or in addition to, swabbing, cutting or taping?

 3 - What biological materials can be collected?

-The M-Vac® system collects epithelial cells (touch, saliva & urine), blood and seminal fluid (sperm).
+The M-Vac™ system collects epithelial cells (touch, saliva & urine), blood and seminal fluid (sperm).
 It simply collects the cells from the collection surface.

 4 - What if traditional collection methods have already been used on an item?